phuvio/Material-bank/Documentation/database.md

 # Database

 PostgrSQL was chosen, because it offers ACID transactions.
+There will only be hundreds of users and materials.
+Material files are most single page pdf-, word- or powerpoint files.
+Because of that it was decided to upload material files to Postgres as blobs.

 ## Schema